cfug/diox/migration_guide.md

 ### Summary

 - Adapters that extends `HttpClientAdapter` must now `implements` instead of `extends`.
-- `DioError` has separate constructors and `DioErrorType` has different values.
+- `DioError` has separate constructors and all fields are annotated as final.
+- `DioErrorType` has different values.
 - `DefaultHttpClientAdapter` is now named `IOHttpClientAdapter`.
 - Imports are split into new libraries, which means users should import `dio/io.dart` for natives specific classes, and import `dio/web.dart` for web specific classes.